 I’m shooting tethered directly into Capture One so both the model and I can review the shots as they come in and make adjustments if needed.
 I was also able to apply some quick edits so that the shots look more like the final black and white result that I intended.
 This really helps to see the shots as they are intended.

-What Me Edit 📺
+Watch Me Edit 📺

 If you’re curious to see what steps I took to arrive at the final image, you can watch me in this video:

 🌄 Image info:

 - ISO: 100

 Hey there! 👋

 I'm Seb and I'm creating Purple11.
 I'm into photography (duh!), but also music, design, meditation, healthy living and just spending time in nature.
 You can read more about what I'm up to on my Now page.